-Dr. Lawrence Strawbridge specializes in urology (urinary tract disease) and practices in Anchorage, AK.
-He graduated from the University of California, Davis, School of Medicine.
-Patients gave Dr. Strawbridge an average rating of 4.5 stars out of 5.
+Dr. Joseph Turner's medical specialty is urology (urinary tract disease).
+He graduated from the University of Iowa, Carver College of Medicine.
 He is an in-network provider for Medicare insurance.

-Dr. Joshua Logan is an Anchorage, AK physician who specializes in urology (urinary tract disease).
-Dr. Logan is in-network for Medicare insurance.
+Dr. Joshua Logan, who practices in Anchorage, AK, is a medical specialist in urology (urinary tract disease).
+Dr. Logan is an in-network provider for Medicare insurance.
 He attended medical school at Emory University School of Medicine.

 Conditions / Treatments